Downward Dog or Adho Mukha Svanasana; yoga pose in an easy to follow 5-minute video from Peter Blackaby on how to do this well-known yoga pose.

 This group of postures has a precise purpose: to help us find support for the body through the skeleton and the floor to reduce muscular effort.Peter Blackaby

 I always felt that our bones and the support they gave us were significant.
 I particularly noticed this in my feet.
 What was at play here, I’d ask myself.
 As I gravitated to the yoga practised by Scaravelli inspired yoga practitioners, feet, bones, and gravity came to the fore.
 What felt instinctual to my practice had meaning.

 Using bones, as opposed to muscles, requires no “effort”; and when we arrange our bones skillfully, muscles then have less work to do.
 It is not that muscles then have no work to do, but they will have less work.
 And in terms of efficiency, that is advantageous.Peter Blackaby

 Inspired yoga teaching

 I aspire to teach like this.
-I have taught yoga for many years and it amazes me how we continue to evolve with our practise when we are present in the kindest way to what we feel.
+I have taught yoga for many years, and it amazes me how we continue to evolve with our practice when we are present in the kindest way to what we feel.
 I run small classes, teach workshops and retreats on the Isle of Wight.

 Please get in touch if you would like to know more.